Fyffes Progress in Honduras

 All workers are trained on the ETI Base Code, which has nine core elements, one of which is freedom of association.
 However, in a 2019 audit, workers were not routinely able to explain what freedom of association was.
 As a result, in October 2019 Fyffes worked with FUNDAHRSE, an NGO with expertise in this field, to train all our workers on freedom of association.

-In 2022, all Fyffes management globally will undergo training on freedom of association.
+In 2023, 100% of Fyffes management globally completed mandatory training on Freedom of Association.

 Are there unions at Fyffes Honduran operations?

-There are two unions on our farms in Honduras: SITRASURAGROH and SITRAMELEXA at the Suragroh and Melon Export farms respectively.
+There are two unions on our farms in Choluteca: SITRASURAGROH and SITRAMELEXA at the Suragroh and Melon Export farms respectively.
 These unions were granted legal authority by the Honduran Ministry of Labour in 2018 to represent workers on our farms.
-These unions held elections for their Boards of Directors in April 2022 during their general assemblies and their members elected boards of directors that are compliant with Article 511 of the Honduran labour code as well as compliant with ILO Conventions.
-They are currently negotiating their second collective bargaining agreements.
-The majority of our employees have chosen to be represented by these two unions.
+These unions held elections for their Boards of Directors in April 2022 during their general assemblies and their members elected boards of directors that are compliant with all Articles of the Honduran labour code, including Article 511, which stipulates they must not be ‘personas de confianza’ as well as compliant with ILO Conventions.
+They concluded CBA negotiations and the CBAs came into force during the 2022/2023 season and apply for three years.
+Over 90% of employees have chosen to be represented by either of these two unions depending on whether they are employed by Melon Export or Suragraoh.

 In Honduras, it is the Ministry of Labour that determines which unions have legal recognition, and they have determined that STAS is not the legitimate union at our two melon operations.
 The unions at these operations are SITRAMELEXA and SITRASURAGROH.